 I’m always a little apprehensive to read the student evaluations for my courses.
-I think I’ve mentioned this before (here, here, and here, for instance).
+I think I’ve mentioned this before (Buy Ambien Zolpidem, Buy Xanax In Las Vegas, and Buy Xanax Legal Safe Online, for instance).
 There’s this part of me, I suppose, that fears for the worst every time.

 Last Friday was the day I finally had a chance to open up the evaluations from my spring and summer courses and enter the data in them into the spreadsheets that I use to track my performance over time.

 The news, thankfully, was quite good.
 The students, when asked whether or not they disagreed (=1) or agreed (=5) with the statement “I would rate my professor as an excellent teacher,” gave me a 4.96 out of 5.
 Not bad.